QilinZhou56/CalWorks/README.md

 # CalWorks Semantic Search System

-A semantic search and question-answering system for exploring California Office of Administrative Resources (CalOAR) and CalWORKs County Self-Assessment (Cal-CSA) documents using vector embeddings, Milvus, and GPT-4.
+A semantic search and question-answering system for exploring California Office of Administrative Resources (CalOAR) and CalWORKs County Self-Assessment (Cal-CSA) documents using vector embeddings, ChromaDB, and GPT-4.

 ---